How Much to Charge for Social Media Management

 What Internal Costs Will Be Incurred?

-There are a number of internal costs that you may incur as a social media manager or management company.
+There are a number of internal costs that you may incur as a social media manager.
 From employee expenses to hiring any other individuals outside of your business, it all adds up quickly.

 Consider the tools and software you may need to pay for, the hours worked yourself, and the value of your services in regards to the gains that the client is going to receive.
 Overheads like office spaces, photo studios, etc are all worth considering when setting a fee.